pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

          secretName: <pingfederate-license>
    ```

-   Where \<product-license-volume> is the volume where it will be referenced from the container, and \<pingfederate-license> is your license information.
+   Where &lt;product-license-volume&gt; is the volume where it will be referenced from the container, and &lt;pingfederate-license&gt; is your license information.

 5. Add the following values in the `volumeMounts` section: